-It is very difficult to pass the ICCP examinations at the professional level (70% or more) without significant practical experience.
+It is very difficult to pass the ICCP examinations at the professional level (70% or more) without significant and diverse practical experience.

 The test items are developed by a highly divergent and broadly experienced group of subject matter experts made up of published authors, professors, practitioners and high performers on the ICCP examinations.

 Test items are classified according to 6 levels of difficulty, which match Bloom's Taxonomy of learning objectives quite closely.
 Without experience, most new entrants into the I.T. field pass between 50-69%.
 Various experienced individuals sometimes perform not quite as well as they expected: This may be due to their narrowly focused experiences in industry, lack of preparation, language issues or examination stress.

 Self Study programs and in-person review courses are critical to assisting individual to get prepared to take the examinations.